luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 Runnig bash's sed command dockerfile adjust at will sshd_config.

-To do: Lock ssh connecitio th the dir wiht ChrootDirectory + ForceCommand I need to adjust folder ownership correclty.
+To do: Lock ssh connection to the dir with ChrootDirectory + ForceCommand.

+I need to adjust folder ownership correclty.

 ### user _creation